Iowa Sports Foundation

-The Iowa Sports Foundation (ISF) is a nonprofit sports management organization that helps develop amateur sports in Iowa and promotes positive lifestyles and physical fitness through athletic events and health education programs.
+The Iowa Sports Foundation (ISF) is a non-profit sports management organization that helps develop amateur sports in Iowa.
+It promotes positive lifestyles and physical fitness through athletic events and health education programs.
 The ISF hosts the Summer Iowa Games, Winter Iowa Games, Live Healthy America, Live Healthy Iowa, Live Healthy Iowa Kids, Fall Fitness Day, Go The Distance Day, Hoopin’ at the Dome, Net Fest, Fish Iowa Games, the ISF Mud Run, and the Iowa Games Golf Classic.

 History

 The Iowa Sports Foundation, Inc. (ISF) was created on June 20, 1986 as a non-profit entity.
-The ISF is governed by a 33-member board of directors made up of former governors and athletic and corporate leaders from all parts of the state.
+The ISF is governed by a 33-member board of directors made up of former governors, athletic, and corporate leaders from all parts of the state.

 Corporate sponsorships and entry fees provide the major source of funding for the ISF.

 Iowa Games

 The Summer Iowa Games, powered by The Iowa Food and Family Project, began in August 1987 as a weekend event, featuring 16 sports and 7,104 participants.
 For the first time, weekend athletes, children and senior citizens could experience the thrill of great performances and the satisfaction of doing their best in a statewide Olympic-style competition.

 Today, more than 50 sports are offered over three weekends in July.
 The main weekend of the Summer Iowa Games features an Opening Ceremony, Torch Run, Finals Fest, and Sunday Chapel Service.

 The Winter Iowa Games, held annually in Dubuque, began in 1992.
 Seventeen sports were offered in 2010.
 Several sports are held in Cedar Rapids, while six other communities host events.
-Like the Summer Games, the Winter Games also offers an Opening Ceremony and Family Fun Fest.
+Like the Summer Games, the Winter Games also offer an Opening Ceremony and Family Fun Fest.